 Once you arrive at the hospital, make sure you let staff know of any health insurance schemes you’re part of (“ฉันมีประกันสุขภาพ” – or “chan mee pra-kan sook-ka-pab” – means “I have health insurance” in Thai).

 If you go to a government hospital and have social insurance you won't have to pay for your treatment, but you may find long queues and a limited choice of medication.
-This is why a lot of people – expats and Thai nationals – choose to go private when it comes to healthcare in Thailand.
+This is why a lot of people – expats and Thai nationals – choose to have health insurance in Thailand.

 Public hospitals have around four times the number of beds, but your private cover will also allow you to choose to stay at a private hospital with a global standard of care.